jmackey-astro/pion-docs/docs/source/getting_started.rst

 ------------------------------------------------------

 PION has been compiled and run on a number of linux and UNIX-based operating systems and OS X.
-For all Operating Systems you need access to a C++ compiler such as gcc and, for multi-core calculations, an implementation of the MPI wrappers around the compiler, and `cmake`.
+For all Operating Systems you need access to a C++ compiler such as gcc and, for multi-core calculations, an implementation of the MPI wrappers around the compiler, and `cmake <https://cmake.org/>`_.
 A few extra libraries are needed to run PION:

 + Microphysics is handled by the `CVODE <https://computing.llnl.gov/projects/sundials/cvode>`_ solver, part of the `SUNDIALS <https://computing.llnl.gov/projects/sundials>`_ suite of solvers.
 + PION works with SUNDIALS version 2, 3, 4, and 5, depending on the operating system and availabe system libraries.
 + Data I/O can use ASCII text files, `FITS <https://heasarc.gsfc.nasa.gov/fitsio/fitsio.html>`_, and `SILO <https://wci.llnl.gov/simulation/computer-codes/silo>`_, which are appropriate for different situations.
 Parallel execution on HPC systems should use SILO because it is built on the HDF5 library and has good performance on supercomputers.
-SILO uses version 4.10.2, FITS uses version 3.390 but should work with all 3.x versions.
+PION uses SILO version 4.11, FITS version 3.X (should work with any).
 The implementation of parallel I/O using FITS in PION should not be considered ready for use on HPC systems - it is not efficient.
 + Interpolation routines use the `modified Akima interpolation method <https://www.boost.org/doc/libs/master/libs/math/doc/html/math_toolkit/makima.html>`_ of the `Boost C++ libraries <https://www.boost.org/>`_.
++ Logging uses the libraries `spdlog <https://github.com/gabime/spdlog>`_ and `fmt <https://github.com/fmtlib/fmt>`_.

-FITS, SILO and CVODE can either use system libraries or self-compiled libraries.
+FITS, SILO, BOOST and CVODE can either use system libraries or self-compiled libraries.
-Boost needs to be version 1.73.0 or newer, and some operating systems do not fulfill this requirement.
+Boost needs to be version 1.73.0 or newer, and some older operating systems do not fulfill this requirement.

 There are two options for compiling PION, the serial version which runs on a single core with one thread, and the parallel version which uses MPI to run many processes on many cores.
 For scientific applications you almost certainly want the parallel version, but the serial version is very useful for developing new algorithms and debugging.